 United Kingdom

-Diplomatic series since January 1979, front plate.
+Current diplomatic series since January 1979, front plate in black on white.

 The first three numerals indicate the embassy or International Organization where 114 stands for Belgium.